jmpijll/h0sty/CONTRIBUTING.md

 ### Development Setup

 1. **Prerequisites**
-   - macOS 13.0 (Ventura) or later
+   - macOS 15.0 (Sequoia) or later
-   - Xcode 15.0 or later
+   - Xcode 16.0 or later
    - Git

 2. **Fork and Clone**